 Now listen to another promise God gives here in verse 5: “No one will be able to stand up against you all the days of your life.”
 Now what does that mean?
 Does it mean that everything is going to be just wonderful?
 Ah, Hallelujah!
 I don’t think so.
 It doesn’t say that no one will try to resist you.
 In fact, it implies that people will.
 They will try to pounce on you.
 They will want to attack you.
 They will be angry.
 But God will not allow them to destroy you.

-This point is beautifully illustrated by what happened in one area at the very beginning of the CBLT ministry.
-One brother strongly opposed CBLT and was rather nasty.
-He said “CBLT is nothing, I’m going to start a real education program and teach Greek and Hebrew and History and How to Preach.’
-Eight months later this same brother came to the CBLT leader and said, “Can you help me?
+This point is beautifully illustrated by what happened in one area at the very beginning of the local church discipling ministry.
+One brother strongly opposed New Life for Churches and was rather nasty.
+He said, “Local church discipling is nothing, I’m going to start a real education program and teach Greek and Hebrew and History and How to Preach.’
+Eight months later this same brother came to the New Life leader and said, “Can you help me?
 I can’t do this.”
 Shortly after that his ministry folded.
-The CBLT ministry however did not only continue there in that region but 30 or so new churches were born as a result of it.
+The discipling ministry however did not only continue there in that region but 30 or so new churches were born as a result of it.
 There is fighting, there are attacks, but the promise of God is that no one will be able to stand up against you.

 B. The Catch